Opposed-piston engine: 1940s to present

-The Fairbanks Morse 38 8-1/8 diesel engine, originally designed in Germany in the 1930s, was used in U.S. submarines in the 1940s and 1950s, and in boats from the 1930s-present.
-It was also used in locomotives from 1944.
+The Fairbanks Morse 38 8-1/8 diesel engine, designed in Germany in the 1930s, was used in U.S. submarines in the 1940s and 1950s, and in boats from the 1930s-present.
+It has been used in locomotives since 1944.

-The latest (November 2021) version of the Fairbanks-Morse 38 8-1/8 is known as the FM 38D 8-1/8 Diesel and Dual Fuel.
-This two-stroke opposed-piston engine retains the same extra-heavy-duty design and has a rated in-service lifespan of more than 40 years, but now the optional capability of burning dual fuels (gaseous and liquid fuels, with automatic switchover to full diesel if the gas supply runs out) is available.
+The November 2021 version of the Fairbanks-Morse 38 8-1/8, the FM 38D 8-1/8 Diesel and Dual Fuel, retains the same extra-heavy-duty design and has a rated in-service lifespan of more than 40 years, but now can burn dual fuels (gaseous and liquid fuels, with automatic switchover to full diesel if the gas supply runs out).

 The Commer TS3 three-cylinder diesel truck engines, released in 1954, have a single crankshaft beneath the centre of the cylinders with both pistons connected by levers.

 Also released in 1954 was the Napier Deltic engine for military boats.
 It uses three crankshafts, one at each corner, to form the three banks of double-ended cylinders arranged in an equilateral triangle.
 The Deltic engine was used in British Rail Class 55 and British Rail Class 23 locomotives and to power fast patrol boats and Royal Navy mine sweepers.
 Beginning in 1962, Gibbs invited Mack Trucks to take part in designing FDNY’s super pumper and its companion tender.
 DeLaval Turbine was commissioned to design a multistage centrifugal pump with a Napier-Deltic T18-37C diesel to power the pumps.

 In 1959, the Leyland L60 19 L six-cylinder diesel engine was introduced.
 The L60 was produced in the United Kingdom for use in the Chieftain tank.
-The Soviet T-64 tank, produced from 1963-1987, also used an opposed-piston diesel engine 5TDF.